-DETACH AND RE ETURN TI HIS PORT TON ONLY WESCO INTERNATIONAL, INC. The Board of Directors recommends you vote FOR the following: For Withhold F All All E For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Elect three Class III Directors for a three-year term expiring in 2017.
-Nominees number(s) of the nonlinee(s) on the line below. • 01) John K. Morgan02) James L. Singleton03) Bobby J. Griffin The e Board of Directors recommends you vote FOR proposals 2 through 4.
+DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+WESCO INTERNATIONAL, INC. The Board of Directors recommends you vote FOR ALL the following nominees: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - 1.
+Elect three Directors for a one year term expiring in 2016.
+Nominees 01) John J. Engel 02) Steven A. Raymund 03) Lynn M. Utter The Board of Directors recommends you vote FOR proposals 2 and 3.
 For Against Abstain 2.
 Approve, on an advisory basis, the Company's executive compensation.
-3. Approve amendments to the Company's Restated Certificate of Incorporation n to decl assify the B oard of Dire ectors.
-4. Ratify the appointment of PricewaterhouseCoopers LLP as our independent registere ed public ac counting fir m for the year ending December 31, 2014.
-5. Transact any other business properly brought before the Annual Meeting. adn per ase sign exactly as your name(s) appear(s) hereon.
-When signing as a ninistrator, or other fiduciary, please give full title as such.
-Joint owners sonally.
+3. Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2015.
+NOTE: In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting, or any adjournment or postponement thereof.
+Only stockholders of record as of the close of business on April 2, 2015 are entitled to notice of and to vote at the meeting. adı pei ase sign exactly as your name(s) appear(s) hereon.
+When sign ninistrator, or other fiduciary, please give full title as such.
+Joi sonally.
 All holders must sign.
-If a corporation or partnership, please sign in tnership name by authorized officer. should each sign Sig nature [PLEASE SIGN WITHIN BOX] Date Sign ature (Joint Owners) Date
+If a corporation or partnership, partnership name by authorized officer. nt own ers should ea ch sign C: mature [DLEACE CICN MITHIN DOV] Date Cignoture (Inint Or move)

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and the Annual Report are available at www.proxyvote.com.
-M69241-P47235 WESCO INTERNATIONAL, INC. This proxy is solicited by the Board of Directors Annual Meeting of Stockholders May 29, 2014 at 2:00 P.M., E.D.T.
-The undersigned hereby appoints Samantha L. O'Donoghue, Diane E. Lazzaris and Kenneth S. Parks, and each of them, as Proxies with full power of substitution, to represent the undersigned and to vote all the shares of Common Stock of WESCO International, Inc., which the undersigned would be entitled to vote if personally present and voting at the Annual Meeting of Stockholders to be held at the Sheraton Station Square, 300 West Station Square Drive, Pittsburgh, PA 15219 on May 29, 2014, at 2:00 p.m., E.D.T., or any adjournment or postponement thereof, upon all matters properly coming before the meeting.
+Table of Contents Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and the Annual Report are available at www.proxyvote.com .
+M86942-P60963 WESCO INTERNATIONAL, INC. This proxy is solicited by the Board of Directors Annual Meeting of Stockholders May 28, 2015 at 2:00 P.M., E.D.T.
+The undersigned hereby appoints Samantha L. O'Donoghue, Diane E. Lazzaris, and Kenneth S. Parks and each of them, as l Proxies with full power of

+The undersigned hereby appoints Samantha L. O'Donoghue, Diane E. Lazzaris, and Kenneth S. Parks and each of them, as Proxies with full power of substitution, to represent the undersigned and to vote all the shares of Common Stock of WESCO International, Inc., which the undersigned would be entitled to vote if personally present and voting at the Annual Meeting of Stockholders to be held at the Sheraton Station Square, 300 West Station Square Drive, Pittsburgh, PA 15219 on May 28, 2015, at 2:00 p.m., Eastern Daylight Time, or any adjournment or postponement thereof, upon all matters properly coming before the meeting.

 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made on any particular matter, this proxy will be voted in accordance with the Board of Directors' recommendations on any such matter.
-Continued and to be signed on reverse side